 IV.
-Control of Transfer of Funda Department of State
+Control of Transfer of Funda

-- A. Instructed Embassy Mexico City to inform the Mexican airline SAESA that their proposal to purchase surplus Cuban aircraft would in fact result in the accrual to Cuba of a significant amount of hard currency, and the U.S. would have to oppose the transaction.
+a.
+Instructed Embassy Mexico City to inform the Mexican airline SAESA that their proposal to purchase surplus Cuban aircraft would in fact result in the accrual to Cuba of a significant amount of hard currency, and the U.S. would have to oppose the transaction.
+Further, if dollars were involved in the purchase, it would be a violation of the Cuban Assets Control Regulations.

-Further, if dollars were involved in the purchase, it would be a violation of the Cuban Assets Control Regulations. - b.
-Informed Department of Treasury, Foreign Assets Centrol Office, of the activities of Somondelp Enterprises, a Mismi firm engaged in sending remittances to persons in Caba in violation of the Cuban Assets Control Regulations. - c.
-Instructed Consulate, Belize to inform Mr. Richard Joyce, an American national, that his commercial transactions with Guba were in violation of the Cuban Assets Control Regulations and that he is prohibited from engaging in such trade.
+b.
+Informed Department of Treesury, Foreign Assets Control Office, of the activities of Somondelp Enterprises, a Miami firm engaged in sending remittances to persons in Caba in violation of the Caban Assets Control Regulations.

+c.
+Instructed Consulate, Belize to inform Mr. Richard Joyce, an American mational, that his commercial transactions with Guba were in violation of the Cuban Assets Control Regulations and that he is prohibited from engaging in such trade.
-- V. Strengthening of Counter-Insurgency Capabilities

-Department of Defense - a.
-Thirteen Latin American officers graduated from the counter-insurgency Operations Course of the U.S. Army School for Latin America in the Ponsma Canal Zone on 20 September.
-During the month, a total of 91 Latin American officers enrolled in courses stressing counter-insurgency at the Army Canal Zone school. - b.
+Strengthening of Counter-Insurgency Carabilities Department of Defense a.
+Thirteen Letin American officers graduated from the counter-insurgency Operations Course of the U.S. Army School for Latin America in the Panama Canal Zone on 20 September.
+During the month, a total of 91 Latin American officers enrolled in courses stressing counterinsurgency at the Army Canal Zone school.

+b.
 Eight U.S. Army counter-insurgency mobile training teams were providing training to the Armed Forces of five Latin American countries during the period.

-U.S. Air Force counter-insurgency training teams were in two countries. - c.
-In the Canal Zone, 15 students from five countries were under instruction in the operation of coust guard utility patrol craft used for coastal surveillance.
+U.S. Air Force coupter-insurgency training teams were in two countries.

-Six students from two countries were undergoing similar training in the UnitedSStates - d.
-A U.S. Navy counter-insurgency training team is in In Venezuela to assist in improving the security of oil installations in Lake Maracaibo.
+c.
+In the Canal Zone, 15 students from five countries were under instruction in the operation of coast guard utility patrol craft used for coastal surveillance.
+Six students from two countries were undergoing similar training in the UnitedSStates d.
+A U.S. Navy counter-insurgency training team is in Venezuela to assist in improving the security of gil installations in Lake Maracaibo.